amashuroff/algorithms-data_structures/README.md

 - as merge sort, takes advantage of knowing that arrays of [] or [1] are always sorted
 - works by selecting pivot, and moving all the numbers that are greater then that number to the right, and all the numbers that are less then that number to the right
 - selecting a pivot is an important part, The runtime of quick sort depends on how one selects the pivot, ideally (median value)
+- Best case: O(log n) , O(n) comparisons per compositions, O(n log n)
+- Worst case: O(n) quick sorting already sorted array, with this current setup, where the pivot is the first el.
+- Worst case happens when the pivot is always the min or max element of an array

 ```javascript
 function pivotHelper(arr, start = 0, end = arr.length - 1) {